transist/motion_i18n/README.md

 This is a trivial wrapper for localization in Rubymotion.
 You can change locales now.
 I'd like to make some generators for adding new languages.

-Keep getting uninitialized constant I18n....
-Dunno why.
-Should be an easy little gem to implement.
-Not sure what i'm doing wrong

 ## Installation

 Add this line to your application's Gemfile: